Alaska Airlines reaches a milestone contract deal with its pilots union

 The union claims Alaska was on track to lose 180 pilots this year, not including retirements.

-Alaska’s management acknowledged the pilot talent drain in April, adding that they were also losing some new recruits who left Alaska’s pilot training school early to take up offers from other airlines.
+Alaska’s management acknowledged the pilot talent drain in April, adding that they were also losing some new recruits who left Alaska’s pilot training school early to take offers from other airlines.

 Meanwhile, as the Air Line Pilots Association talks dragged, in April almost half of Alaska’s pilots took part in an off-duty picket of the airline.
 Then in May, the pilots voted overwhelmingly to authorize a strike if a deal could not be reached.